na-na-hi/renget/archive/iftod.md

 \>KEEP
 \>run towards hunter, and leap high
 \>hunter turns too late, captured
-\>hunter too tired to shake, easy to carry
+\>hunter too tired to shake, easy to carry%%

 ---
 ###*Pukei-Pukei*

 ===================================

-\>Be Hunting horn user on a mission with a group in the Wildspire Waste
+%darkgreen%\>Be Hunting horn user on a mission with a group in the Wildspire Waste
 \>As your group is taking all of your buffing drugs, you notice a Pukei Pukei eyeing you warily from a distance
 \>One of the other hunters tells you not to worry about it, it isn't dumb enough to charge a group of fully armed hunters for no reason
 \>Shrugging it off, you whip your horn around and start playing a wicked Attack Up (L) jam